CourseReps/ECEN452-SP18/Students/StevenYeh/Lab7/README.md

 The results shown a very close power split between port #2 and port #3 which are -3.57 dB and -3.59 dB, respectively.
 An -14.89 dB isolation is founded between port #2 and port #3.
 Next, all the ports have return loss less than -14.75 dB are observed.
 The insertion loss is around 0.5 dB from port #1 to port #2 or port #3 which is acceptable at 2.5 GHz.
 A little bit losses come from the conductor or dielectric material are expected.
 The FR4 substrate can provide acceptable performance at 2.5 GHz.</b><br>

-<b>Conclusion:<br>

-1. Two filters are designed using the insertion loss method in this lab.
-One is the maximally flat LPF and another is the Equal-Ripple BSF.<br>
-2. Different filter transformations are involved in the filter design.
-For the maximally LPF, the impedance and frequency scaling are needed.
-Also, the Richard's transformation and Kuroda's identities are involved to successfully implement the LPF design.
-On the other hand, the BSF needs one extra process from the prototype filter.
-The inductor should convert to an inductor parallel with a capacitor and a capacitor should convert to an inductor in series with a capacitor.
-3. The lumped LC used in Task 1 step 7 only works well at low frequency.
-At high frequency, the distributed components are prefered.</b>